cemalley/ADRN-EH-Project/Annovar/README.md

 ## Dependencies
 1. ANNOVAR program and appropriate sequence databases. http://annovar.openbioinformatics.org/en/latest/user-guide/download/#annovar-main-package
-2. GNU Parallel must be installed on the cluster system which the shell scripts are submitted to. https://www.gnu.org/software/parallel/
+2. GNU Parallel must be installed on the cluster system to which the shell scripts are submitted. https://www.gnu.org/software/parallel/

 ## Primary input
 1. A file containing the WGS sample IDs to be analyzed, one per line.
 The sample ID ("LP...") is used to locate the appropriate file as well as format the output filenames.